semaphore-protocol/website/versioned_docs/version-V2/what-is-semaphore.md

 3. [Send a verifiable, anonymous vote or endorsement (a _signal_)](/docs/guides/proofs/).

-When a user broadcasts a signal (for example: a vote), Semaphore zero-knowledge proofs can ensure that the user has joined the group and hasn't already cast a signal.
+When a user broadcasts a signal (for example: a vote), Semaphore zero-knowledge proofs can ensure that the user has joined the group and hasn't already cast a signal with their nullifier.

 Semaphore uses on-chain smart contracts and off-chain zero-knowledge components that work in tandem.